ebzzry/ebzzry.github.io/en/fkd/quotes.md

 - As empty vessels make the loudest sounds, so they that have the least wit are the greatest babblers.<br>
   ―Plato

+- Any sufficiently advanced technology is indistinguishable from magic.<br>
+  ―Arthur C. Clarke